 But honestly, I RARELY do that!
 With all the flavor I just infused into my meatballs, I’m a happy camper with how they come out of the pressure cooker (HAPPY camper doesn’t quite describe my feelings on sleeping in a tent however . . .)

-Until I get another lightbulb moment, that should cover everything I know on making amazing meatballs in the Instant Pot!
+Until I get another lightbulb moment, that should cover everything I know about making amazing meatballs in the Instant Pot!

 Now get these Kung Pao Meatballs in your Instant Pot and an extra batch in your freezer!
 You’ll be so happy you did!